kampanosg/.dotfiles/README.md

-# nvim-config
+# NeoVim Configuration
-This is my NeoVim configuration repo!
+This is my NeoVim configuration!
 I primarily use it for daily Go and Rust development.

-Mainly storing it here so that I don't lose it but also to be able to roll-back whenever I break it 😅.
+Mainly storing it here so that I don't lose it and be able to roll-back whenever I break it 😅.

 It can be cloned directly into `~/.config/` and then renamed to `nvim`.
 [Packer](https://github.com/wbthomason/packer.nvim), is also required for plugin management.